 Challenging lack of bodily autonomy, discrimination, unequal access and legal barriers to enjoyment of rights.
-Support and empower communities to insert their rights and obtain redress for rights violations
+Support and empower communities to assert their rights and obtain redress for rights violations.

 Learn More: